Dion-Peshtanaku/swiftstrike_website/README.md

 - An about page providing insight into the company
 - A product listing page for sneakers, including descriptions and links to buy

-## Current Status
-This project is still in progress.
-We are working on adding a database to handle products, customer information, and transactions more efficiently.
-As of now, product details are hard-coded, and we are focusing on the front-end development.
-The next major step will be integrating a database for better data management and interaction.

 ## Features
 - **Responsive Design:** The site adapts to various screen sizes, providing a seamless experience on desktops, tablets, and smartphones.
 - **Dynamic Content:** The homepage carousel features dynamic, eye-catching images and product promotions.